AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 analysis.
 If there are violations of |SPARK| legality rules, |GNATprove| stops after the checking phase and does not attempt flow analysis or proof.

-When an error is detected (which does not included issuing check messages),
+When an error is detected (which does not include issuing check messages),
 |GNATprove| returns with a non-zero exit status.
 Otherwise, |GNATprove| returns
 with an exit status of zero, even when warnings and check messages are issued.